-Our ability to achieve our investment objectives depends largely on our ability to (i) successfully securitize our mortgage revenue bonds and (ii) manage our exposure to interest rate risks.
-Some of our mortgage revenue bonds may have credit or other characteristics which make them unsuitable for securitization at a given time.
-Any failure to consummate securitization and interest rate swap transactions could reduce our net interest income and have a material adverse effect on our operations.
+Our ability to achieve our investment objectives depends largely on our ability to successfully securitize our tax-exempt bonds, continue to operate our existing securitization programs and manage our exposure to interest rate risks.
+Some of our tax-exempt bonds may have credit or other characteristics which make them unsuitable for securitization at a given time.
+Any failure to maintain existing or consummate new securitization and interest rate swap transactions could reduce our net interest income and have a material adverse effect on our operations.